Skip to Content

 So, there are some advantages and disadvantages to visiting Ireland in August, and I touched on a couple of them above.

-I’ve lived in Ireland (Dublin, specifically) for 33 years, so the below are based on my own experience (note: you’ll find detailed info on the weather in the next section).
+I’ve lived in Ireland (Dublin, specifically) for 35 years, so the below points are based on my own experience:

 The pros